tuell/toptrumps/README.md

 var data_comparison = ["", "larger", "larger", "larger", "larger", "smaller", "larger"];
 ```

 **Cards**: Title first, then the numbers in the same order as before.
+The concatenate-function in Excel can help compile the variable definitions from a spreadsheet with data.
 Example:
 ```
 var austria = ["Austria", 8.77, 83858, 104.6, 5.6, 10.6, 82];
 ```